miekg/pandoc2rfc/test/back.md

     This is a figure
 ^[ ~noref~ A non centered figure, and some *markup*, and more `ls`.]

+Figure:

+1. With anchor -> inside an figure;
+2. Without anchor -> standaline.

 ## Code

 ~~~~ {.haskell}